 This paper is related to a large empirical literature that studies the role of global banks as vehicles of shock transmission across countries.
 In a seminal contribution, Peek and Rosengren (2000) have shown the role that US-based branches of Japanese banks played in transmitting the effect of the Japanese banking crisis to the United States.
 In a similar spirit, Cetorelli and Goldberg (2011) document a decline in lending by foreign affiliates of global banks in emerging economies in the wake of the 2007-2009 financial crisis.
 Cetorelli and Goldberg (2012a,b) point to the internal capital markets of global banking conglomerates as a channel that strongly contributed to spreading financial shocks during the 2007-2009 crisis.
 The possibility that parents and branches transfer funds across borders but within the boundaries of the bank holding company is a feature of primary importance in the framework that we present in this paper.
+Like Ivashina, Scharfstein, and Stein (2015), our paper puts emphasis on the consequences of funding shocks for the lending behavior of global banks.
+While Ivashina, Scharfstein, and Stein (2015) examine the effect of the European sovereign debt crisis on US lending compared to Euro lending within global banks, our analysis focuses on the effects on US lending across different types of global banks.

 By presenting stylized facts about the features distinguishing multinational from nonmultinational banks, our analysis is also closely related to Claessens, Demirgüç-Kunt, and Huizinga (2001) and Niepmann (2018).
 Our structural model focuses on two alternative forms of foreign banking: branching and subsidiarization.
 In this dimension, our work is related to Cerutti, Dell'Ariccia, and Pería (2007), Dell'Ariccia and Marquez (2010), Fiechter et al. (2011), and Danisewicz, Reinhardt, and Sowerbutts (2017).
-Some of the facts that we report, related to changes in foreign branches' balance sheets in the wake of the European sovereign debt crisis, are present also in Correa, Sapriza, and Zlate (2016).
-We explicitly compare changes in branches' balance sheets to changes in the balance sheets of subsidiaries.
+Some of the facts that we report, related to changes in foreign branches' balance sheets in the wake of the European sovereign debt crisis, are present also in Correa, Sapriza, and Zlate